dotimothy/anteatings/README.md

 Authors: Timothy Do, Tiffany Mejia, Christina Wong

 ## Welcome to Peter's Anteating!
+A Web Game specifically tailored for UCI Students!

 The goal is simple, eat all the ants before they eat your cookies or you...